 What to Review

 Reviewed books or other media must relate clearly to the history of music teaching and learning.
 This is broadly conceived and includes as legitimate both the history of formal and informal music learning, music learning in the family, music learning in institutions, and biographies of music teachers or performers who taught.

-The JHRME focuses primarily reviews of original scholarship, but reviews of translations and edited works are also encouraged.
+The JHRME focuses primarily on reviews of original scholarship, but reviews of translations and edited works are also encouraged.
 The journal reviews works outside of music teaching and learning selectively.
 When it is not clear to a potential reviewer that an item contributes to the history of music education, contact the Book and Media Review Editor before writing the review.

-A critical book/media review should contain: (1) An overview of the content, (2) an evaluation, and (3) a recommendation.
+A critical book/media review should contain: (1) an overview of the content, (2) an evaluation, and (3) a recommendation.
 Reviewers should identify the usefulness of the reviewed item to the field and position it in discussions about the history of music education.
-The content overview should briefly describe the purpose of the book, the author’s viewpoint and the general content.
+The content overview should briefly describe the purpose of the book, the author’s viewpoint, and the general content.
 This information should be kept to a minimum.
 Evaluation is the heart of the review and should be given much thought.

 - The review should be approximately 800-1100 words in length, double-spaced.
 When a comparative review is submitted, the length is variable.
-Contact the Book and Media Review Editor for guidelines.

 - If quoting directly from the book, place a page number in parentheses after the quote.